Spinal Cord Injuries & Lawsuits

 Spinal cord damage is one of the most devastating injuries.
 In a sudden traumatic blow, most often related to an accident, an individual can lose the ability to perform simple daily tasks.
+This article will cover different types of spinal cord injuries, their differences in severity and location, and their leading causes in the US.

 The Spinal Cord’s Key Role